Cyber LOPA: An Integrated Approach for the Design of Dependable and Secure Cyber Physical Systems: CLOPA: LOPA with Security Failures

 where $\mathcal{L}_B$ is the set of protection layers for BPCS physical or security failure event, and we assume that all protection layers are independent from the BPCS and SIS, while keeping the dependence between the BPCS and SIS.
 In addition, higher order probability terms resulting from multiple initiating events are ignored due to their insignificance.

-To calculate the joint failure probability $P[S,B]$, we use basic probability laws and the fact that the BPCS and SIS have both physical and cyber modes of failure as explained in Section \ref{sec:BPCS-SIS-DEPENDENCE} to obtain the expression in (\ref{eq:Joint-Prob}).
-Substituting (\ref{eq:Joint-Prob}) in (\ref{eq:LOPA-GENERAL}), we obtain the general LOPA equation in (\ref{eq:LOPA-General-Expanded}).
-We call this expanded version of LOPA hereafter \emph{\textbf{CLOPA}}, standing for Cyber LOPA.
+To calculate the joint failure probability $P[S,B]$, we use basic probability laws and the fact that the BPCS and SIS have both physical and cyber modes of failure as explained in Section \ref{sec:BPCS-SIS-DEPENDENCE} to obtain: